We’ve all made rookie mistakes before but some errors are painful long after we’ve learned our lesson, ouch…

 - 2 – 4 VMs per CPU core

-Are their other hardware options?
+Are there other hardware options?
 Yes, there are – too many to compare.

-But these Esxi server specs have worked perfect for me more than once!
+But these ESXi server specs have worked perfectly for me more than once!
 Also, if you’re looking for hardware or virtual software options please see my other posts on white box servers options and virtual server software alternatives.

 What I’ve shared in this post isn’t just for rookies.
 As a matter-of-fact, anyone managing a VMware vSphere or team can use this advice and get immediate results if they: